 However, for plywood to stay in great shape for a long time, you need the right plywood finish.
 Knowing the right type of finish will help prevent surface checking or cracking and will ensure long-term durability and performance.

 Exterior Plywood Finishes

 Painting – Painting is one of the most common finishes on plywood.
-Not only does it make the plywood more durable against harsh weather elements, it can also give the exterior colour option.
+Not only does it make the plywood more durable against harsh weather elements, but it can also give the exterior colour option.
 After sanding down the board, apply a primer and let that dry completely.
 After which you can apply the paint of your choice.
 Once this is all done, you can apply a coat of polyurethane sealer over the entire board.

 Water Repellent Coat – Water repellent coatings are solvent mixtures from mineral spirits, paint thinners, wax, or drying oil.
 This type of coating only penetrates the wood and does not contain any colouring pigments so the surface will retain its natural wood colour and grains.

 The best way to apply water repellent is by dipping the plywood into the mixture.
 A water repellent coating applied this way can effectively prevent the plywood from absorbing water.

 Tip: Edge sealing in exterior plywood is a great way to lessen moisture uptake.
 Surface checking and paint breakdown are more common on horizontal surfaces than vertical ones.
 If you are planning to paint the exterior plywood, keep in mind that oil-based and alkyd enamel paint are not recommendable.
 These paints are unsuitable for dealing with outside elements, even when applied to exterior plywood.

 There are numerous options that you can do when it comes to interior plywood.
 Chief among them are clear finishing, staining, and painting.
 However, before doing any of this, make sure that the plywood is dry.
 After which, clean, smoothen, and ensure that the plywood is wax-free.